AndrewGavegan/Express.JS-Note-Application/README.md

 ---
 ## Installation
-Pakcages needed for this project are as follows: FS, Express, UUIDV4.
+Packages needed for this project are as follows: FS, Express, UUIDV4.
 Running npm install -y on this project installs these packages and the project code can now function normally.

 ---
 ## Usage